sethtroisi/OEIS/A002071/README.md

    * Currently for P=151 needs 11 expansions to check sum of smooth factors.
    * In 11 expCould test for >44 primes, only gives 20-40% chance of finding a factor.
 Not worth it.

+Tried

+1. Write `continued_fraction_sqrt_126_pessimistic` which assumes CF > MAX_CF and avoids the array write.
+   * Doesn't save anytime to not write to the array.

 ## Results